-- 5.17 The Sustainability Appraisal has tested the impact of planning for higher housing numbers (in excess of meeting Cranleigh's established housing requirement in the Waverley Local Plan Part One) and lower housing numbers (thereby failing to meet Cranleigh's requirements in full).
-This is shown in Table 5.3. - 5.18 Table 5.3 shows that planning for the level of growth in the Neighbourhood Plan has a small number of positive effects, although none are significant.
-It does have one negative effect but this is also not considered to be significant.
-By contrast, planning for a lower level of growth has a greater number of detrimental effects but no positive effects.
-Planning for a higher level of growth would have more positive effects including a significant positive effect on addressing housing need than the Neighbourhood Plan level of growth, but would also have more negative impacts, including two that could be significant. - 5.19 It is therefore considered that planning for the level of growth in the Neighbourhood Plan represents the most sustainable approach when considered against reasonable alternatives.
+- 5.17 The Sustainability Appraisal has tested the impact of planning for higher housing numbers (in excess of meeting Cranleigh's established housing requirement in the Waverley Local Plan Part One) and lower housing numbers (thereby only just meeting Cranleigh's minimum requirements).
+This is shown in Table 5.3. - 5.18 Table 5.3 shows that planning for Cranleigh's housing requirements plus a small buffer has a small number of positive effects, although none are significant.
+It does not have any negative effects.
+By contrast, not planning for a housing buffer has one detrimental effect and no positive effects.
+Planning for a higher level of growth would have more positive effects - including a significant positive effect on addressing housing need - than the Neighbourhood Plan level of growth, but would also have more negative impacts, including two that could be significant. - 5.19 It is therefore considered that planning for the level of growth in the Neighbourhood Plan represents the most sustainable approach when considered against reasonable alternatives.